lukecolombo03/WebCrawler/README.md

+# Project 5 for CS3700, March 2023
+## Description
+This project was intended to provide experience with HTTP and HTML.
+We were given a fake social media site (Fakebook), and had to crawl through its pages in order to collect all 10 secret flags.
+This involved logging into the website using cookies and tokens, then parsing the HTML and finding hyperlinks to continue crawling.

+## Approach
 Our program first logs in to Fakebook, then crawls through the pages until it finds 5 flags.

 In order to log in, we first GET the login page, and start building a POST request.
 We created an HTML parser in order